 Please see criteria for TSF Partnership Funding for more specific information.

 What if I would like to change the use of our allocated TSF funds?

 Your TSF funds should be used for the purpose designated in your original application and as approved by OSE.
-If you would like to use your funds for other purposes, please email Ankita Rakhe with a clear, detailed proposal for a change and an explanation of why you cannot meet he original application use.
+If you would like to use your funds for other purposes, please fill out this form so that we can asses whether it fits the criteria.

 How do I make my stewardship plan?

 You'll meet with TSF Staff in the weeks following the decision of the allocation of funding.
-She's the best resource for anything stewardship related.
+They are the best resource for anything stewardship related.

-- Ankita Rakhe (OSE): TSF awards, application, orientation sessions, budgets and proposed changes for awards
+- Ankita Rakhe: TSF awards, application, orientation sessions, budgets and proposed changes for awards

-- Mariam Alamshahi (TSF): Stewardship planning/fulfillment, TSF fun facts, advice, and moral support
+- Siedah Morrish: Stewardship planning/fulfillment, TSF fun facts, advice, and moral support